Keats/vincentprouillet/content/blog/overview-package-management-python.md

 The first step is to create a new project: `pipenv --python 3.7`.
 This is a pretty strange command as `pipenv` only displays the help so I would have expected the command to be `pipenv new` rather than some flags.
 Typically flags in this situation are only there to display information, like `pipenv --version`.
+Pipenv will also create a new virtualenv when running `pipenv install` if there isn't one.

 To activate the newly created virtualenv, run `pipenv shell`.
 To exit it, simply type `exit`.